Follow our free guide to form an LLC in Colorado:

 There must be at least one member or manager to form an LLC in Colorado.

 Member Disclosure Requirements

 LLC members in Colorado may be of any age.
-An LLC organizer must be at least 18.

 There are no residency restrictions imposed on LLC members in Colorado.

 Step 3: Find a Registered Agent in Colorado

 Businesses operating in Colorado must have a registered agent.
 Your business cannot be official without this position.

 What is a registered agent?

 A registered agent is a person or business who is authorized to accept all government and service of process notices sent to the LLC.

 Colorado law requires you to appoint a registered agent so that the state government has a consistent contact person for your LLC.